buruzaemon/natto-py/README.rst

 ----

-Using boundary constraint parsing, it is possible to pass hints to MeCab on which words it should treat as a single token.
+Using constraint parsing (制約付き解析), it is possible to pass hints to ``MeCab`` on　which words it should treat as a single token.

 For example, without any special hints::